DaisyEverard/Password-Generator/assets/pseudo.md

 3. make array `allChars` of all characters from selected types. concatenator function?

- and randomly select from `allChars` and add to new string for password until `lengthRequired` reached
+4. randomly select from `allChars` and add to new string for password until `lengthRequired` reached